-One of the many wonderful ways to figure out how you can improve yourself is to figure out which skills you possess thatwill be your strengths.
+One of the many wonderful ways to figure out how you can improve yourself is to find out which skills you possess thatwill be your strengths.

-Also, we should realize that some tasks we do, create a lack of interest on our behalves.
+Also, you should realize that some tasks you do, create a lack of interest.

 The goal of providing a list of strengths and weaknesses with examples is to get everyone who is following along on the same page.